Career Guide

 What are the requirements to be a game warden in Florida?
 Minimum age 19, High school diploma; bachelor's preferred for advancement, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Florida Fish and Wildlife Conservation Commission (FWC) for official current standards.

 How long does it take to become a game warden in Florida?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Plan on roughly 14 to 26 months from application to sworn commission: the hiring gauntlet (3–6 months), the academy (approximately 22-36 weeks), and supervised field training (3–6 months).

 Which agency hires game wardens in Florida?
 The Florida Fish and Wildlife Conservation Commission (FWC).
 Visit https://myfwc.com for current openings.